jimfoltz/SketchUp-Ruby-API-Doc/readme.md

-Update 2016-10-03 - The official SketchUp documentation is now updated and using a similar idea.
+**Update:** 2016-10-03 - The official SketchUp documentation is now updated and using a similar idea.
 Visit the official [SketchUp Ruby API Documentation](http://ruby.sketchup.com/).

 This is a project to document the [SketchUp Ruby API](http://www.sketchup.com/intl/en/developer/ "SketchUp Ruby API") using YARD the Ruby documentation tool.